Aortic Valve Regurgitation Overview

 Treatment of Aortic Valve Regurgitation

-Treatment of aortic valve regurgitation depends on the degree of the regurgitation, your signs and symptoms, and whether the regurgitation is affecting your heart function.
+Treatment of aortic regurgitation depends on the degree of the regurgitation, your signs and symptoms, and whether the regurgitation is affecting your heart function.

-That said, I highly encourage you to visit your doctor or cardiologist if you are experiencing any of aortic regurgitation symptoms identified above.
+I highly encourage you to visit your doctor or cardiologist if you are experiencing any of aortic regurgitation symptoms identified above.
 Some heart valve diseases can be easily identified by listening to your heart valve sounds with a stethoscope.
 This is usually the first step in diagnosing a heart valve disease including aortic valve regurgitaiton.